aws/aws-cdk-go/awscdk/awsappmesh/README.md

 ## IAM Grants

-`VirtualNode` and `VirtualGateway` provide `grantStreamAggregatedResources` methods that grant identities that are running Envoy access to stream generated config from App Mesh.
+`VirtualNode` and `VirtualGateway` have a `grants` property that provides a `streamAggregatedResources` methods that grant identities that are running Envoy access to stream generated config from App Mesh.

 ```go
 var mesh Mesh